chenall/grub4dos/README_GRUB4DOS.txt

 3. FAT32 Boot Sector/Boot Record Layout (for loading grldr)
 ------------------------------------------------------------------------------
 A FAT32 volume can be GRUB-bootable.
-Copy grldr and an optional menu.lst to the root dir of the FAT32 volume, and build the boot sector based on the third sector of grldr(some fields need to be changed as detailed in the following table).
+Copy grldr and an optional menu.lst to the root dir of the FAT32 volume, The first sector in accordance with grldr.dbr, Create a boot sector.
 And then the FAT32 volume is GRUB-bootable.

 Update:	bootlace.com is a DOS/Linux utility that can install the GRLDR boot record onto the boot sector of an FAT32 volume.